momentum-mod/website/server/README.md

 Note that you can also run the server using `node server.js`, but it will not automatically reload if you change any of the source files.

+## Swagger API Reference

+Navigate to `http://localhost:3002/api-docs` to view the Swagger server API reference.

 ## Running tests

 Run `npm test` to execute the tests via [Mocha](https://mochajs.org/).